 The Tilbouries Beat has been added to our fishing repertoire to complement our ever popular Culter Beat.
 Fly-fishing is encouraged at all times and our resident Ghillie is able to provide tuition and advice for novice anglers.

-To make the most of your fishing experience, organise a package which includes Bed and Breakfast in our fishing cottages and 3 days fishing including a picnic lunch on the banks of the river.
+To make the most of your fishing experience, organise a package which includes Bed and Breakfast in our fishing lodge and 3 days fishing including a picnic lunch on the banks of the river.
 Corporate away days are also on offer to allow your guests to relish the experience of fishing one of the top spring salmon rivers in the country.

 Contact Iain Wood, on email@example.com for more information and to book.